 - Paving the way

-Investing in beautiful paving can be very effective when making your garden as low-maintenance as possible.
+Investing in beautiful garden paving can be very effective when making your garden as low-maintenance as possible.
 Rather than those awkward muddy pathways that need regular weeding and attention, choose a pleasing pattern and lead the eye with ease to the best parts of your garden.
 A high-quality vitrified paving product would be perfect if you’re after something that’s both tough and resistant to moss and algae.
-Or, you could complement your garden’s overall style via the paving you choose – riven sandstone for an English country garden, textured granite for a more uniform finish or tumbled setts for a heritage look.
+Or, you could complement your garden’s overall style via the paving you choose – riven sandstone paving for an English country garden, textured granite paving for a more uniform finish or tumbled setts for a heritage look.

 If you’re time poor, or not as active as you once were, a low-maintenance garden can help you take the utmost pleasure from your outside space with minimal effort.
 Try these tips and enjoy your garden without breaking your back!